 Research what rewards your readers actually want, since this is the most important factor.

 Create a book that your readers want to read.
 Test out the story and illustrations (if you have any) with beta readers.

 Get feedback early on in the process and revise based on what your readers are telling you.

 Feature the illustrations/book cover and story on your campaign page.
 Don’t be afraid to show them what they will be getting—they need to know.
 It’s the #1 determiningfactor if someone will pledge or not.

 Addressing the Trust/Distrust Factor

 However, new authors can establish this trust in many ways.

 Back other campaigns on your crowdfunding platform of choice.
 This shows people that you give more than you ask for and have experience in the crowdfunding community.

-Be transparent with the Risks in the section where you discuss how you will handle things if the unexpected happens.
+Be transparent with the Risks you list in the section where you discuss how you will handle things if the unexpected happens.
 Show backers that you have a plan and will communicate with them about your progress.

 Set a reasonable goal and offer reasonably-priced rewards.
 Backers know that they are paying a little extra to help fund your project but if you’re asking for $85 for a hardcover book, you need to be sure you’re justifying the costs.